Apply for a Federal Direct Loan

 If you're a New Federal Direct Loan Borrower, you must complete these steps prior to registering for the Student Loan Workshop.

-You're a new borrower at MCC if you have never borrowed a loan or have only borrowed at another school.
+You're a new borrower at MCC if you have never borrowed a loan at MCC or at another school.

 - Complete and submit the Free Application for Federal Student Aid (FAFSA).